pranav-kural/plamatio-backend/README.md

-# Crown Backend
+# Plamatio Backend

-Backend for the Crown Clothing E-commerce website.
+Backend for the Plamatio E-commerce website.

 Using PostgreSQL as the primary database.